The fight to rescue Eri officially began in the seventh episode of season four, the appropriately titled “GO!”

 The funniest, and probably most adorable moment, though, comes after a text is sent out confirming Eri’s location has been found.

-As Mirio meets outside with Nejire and Tamaki, Nejire has her implausibly long hair tied around her like a scarf in a humorously adorable moment that I am pretty sure is anime only.
+As Mirio meets outside with Nejire and Tamaki, Nejire has her implausibly long hair tied around her like a scarf in a humorously adorable moment.

 However, “GO!” is not all fun and games as proven from the moment Nighteye discovers where Eri is.